What is SaaS Sprawl?

 Recognition

-Certero is #1 rated on Gartner Peer Insights for IT Asset Management with a 4.8-star rating and 97% of customers recommending the platform.
+Certero is #1 rated on Gartner Peer Insights for IT Asset Management with a 4.8-star rating and a 97% customer recommendation rate.
+Four-time Customers' Choice winner (2019, 2020, 2021, 2024).

 Frequently asked questions